I ate at the Saved by the Bell restaurant and now my life is complete.

 Snow White and the Seven Dorks

-Named for the show’s famed retelling of Snow White, the Lebanese chicken wings were crisp and aggressively spiced.
+Named for the show’s famed retelling of Snow White, the Snow White and the Seven Dorks entree were Lebanese chicken wings that were crisp and aggressively spiced.
 Though, while I get that there were seven wings to replace seven dorks to replace seven dwarves…adding in that eighth dork not only made the musical, it might have made sharing a bit easier.

 Tori’s Fried Chicken